David-Byrne/SADD/docs/report/implementation.md

 ORDER BY 1, 2;
 ````

-This data is quite noisy however with large fluctuations, so we calculate a weighted moving average that takes the previous days sentiment into account when generating that day's figure.
+This data is quite noisy however with large fluctuations, so we calculate a weighted moving average that takes the previous days' sentiment into account when generating that day's figure.
 A hashmap for each viewpoint with the date as the key and the sentiment score as the value is then stored into the cache.

 ```` python
 def smooth_results(results):